 This southwestern specialty brings together El Mayor premium silver Tequila, orange liqueur, caramelized pineapple juice, fresh basil, cucumber and agave nectar to concoct one fine margarita.
 The tastes of cucumber and basil most definitely come through and are very refreshing on the palate.
 Perhaps just a touch sweeter than I’d prefer, this margarita was moderately strong and oh so easy going down.

 7. LeFou’s Brew – Gaston’s Tavern (Magic Kingdom) – $9.99

 Truthfully, I was not expecting to like this mocktail.
 Intended or not, it quite closely resembles beer, but it’s 100% alcohol free and kid friendly.
 It’s made from frozen apple juice with a hint of toasted marshmallow and topped with all-natural passion fruit-mango foam.
 I didn’t think I’d like it because I feared the sweetness factor would be out of control.
 While it is indeed sweet, it’s absolutely delicious.
 The hint of marshmallow is mostly definitely discernable.
 I also loved the smoothie-like texture and mango foam topping.
+While it may not be one of the best cocktails at Disney World, it’s definitely the best mocktail.
 Do treat the kiddos to this if you get the chance (and get one for yourself, while you’re at it).

 6. Red Sangria – Paradiso 37 – $8